 Bylaws for the Friends of American Writers were written to oversee this fund - see Article VIII.
 Three FAW members are elected to serve as Foundation Fund Trustees to administer this money, which remains separate from the other FAW accounts.

 Use of this money should reflect the mission of the organization - "to study American literature, to encourage high standards and to promote literary ideals among American writers."
 Foundation Fund money has been used through the years for literary workshops, student scholarships, membership teas, special luncheon programming and other worthy projects.
 Since the Trustees use the interest from this fund, available money fluctuates as investments rise and fall.

 Are you interested in making a contrubution to the FAW Foundation Fund?

 Literary workshops were begun in 1985.
 Yearly, the Foundation Fund Trustees met with English faculty from the University of Illinois at Chicago to plan a writing workshop for students.
 A noted author was paid to meet all day with a select group of UIC students to teach writing skills.
 At the end of the day the author would give a lecture to the students, FAW members and the general public.
 These workshops were moved to Roosevelt University in 1990.
 Authors participating in this program included Sara Paretsky, Scott Turow and Garry Wills.
 This program was ended in 1998.

 FOUNDATION FUND SCHOLARSHIPS

 Annual student scholarships began in 1999.
 Interest money formerly used for the workshops was given to writing students selected by university faculty in the writing program.
-An annual scholarship has been granted to a Roosevelt University student since 1999.
-The program was broadened to also donate a scholarship to a National Louis University in 2002, and now Columbia College has been added.
-Each year the two winning students and their faculty sponsors are invited to the November FAW luncheon to meet and briefly talk to the FAW membership.
+An annual scholarship was granted to a Roosevelt University student since beginning in 1999.
+The program was broadened to include National Louis University in 2002, and now Columbia College has been added.
+Each year the winning students and their faculty sponsors are invited to the November FAW luncheon to meet and briefly talk to the FAW membership.

 National Louis University Scholarship Award